 Coming from Dorset, I initially looked at all the famous universities like Central St Martins and all the UAL schools.
-You have to search for The Art Academy.
-But one thing that really drew me it, was the fact that Tai-Shan Schierenberg was head of painting at The Art Academy.
+You have to search for the Art Academy.
+But one thing that really drew me to it was the amazing artists that were teaching at the Art Academy.
 I thought ‘Wow; why haven’t I heard about this place?’
 Then when I came to visit I really liked the atmosphere and the ethos of the art school, and that was it.

 For me, your Foundation year should be a year when you can have fun and explore with Art.
 Its before you go to University, so it’s a year to decide what path you want to follow.
 I always knew that I wanted to do art but I wasn’t sure what medium I was most drawn to.
 I wanted a year to experiment with different mediums, which is what attracted me to the way that the Art Academy Foundation is structured.

 On the Art Academy Foundation you start by doing different components, which give you a rough outline of each medium.
 You do: Life Drawing, Life Painting, Printing, Sculpture and Film.
 You get a taste of everything and after that you get to chose your own pathway.
 The nice thing about the component structure is learning from teachers who are also professional artists.
 You see their name against the components they teach, you look them up and research their work, so you can than chose your pathways to fit with the teachers and the work that inspires you.